danielcanessa/AgendaCulturalCostaRica/README.md

 npm start
 ```

+The frontend is a Single Page Application (SPA) built with React 19.1.0.
+It features modular, reusable components and client-side routing to provide a smooth user experience.
+Users can filter events, paginate through results, and benefit from integrated accessibility features to ensure inclusivity.

 The frontend will run at [http://localhost:3000](http://localhost:3000) and interact with the backend API.

+## Accessibility

+The platform complies with WCAG 2.1 Level AA standards, ensuring accessibility for all users.
+It includes support for high contrast mode, full keyboard navigation, and the use of alternative text for images and icons to improve usability for people with disabilities.

+## Security Overview

+The backend uses JWT authentication with access and refresh tokens to securely manage user sessions.
+Role-based access control enforces permissions according to user roles such as Administrator, Organizer, and Visitor.
+All endpoints validate permissions to protect data and functionality from unauthorized access.

 ## Notes

 * Make sure you have MySQL installed and running.
 * Python version: 3.10 or later is recommended.
 * Node.js v18+ is recommended for the frontend.
+* Both backend and frontend setup scripts are compatible with Linux and macOS.
+* The only OS-specific dependency is the MySQL installation and configuration.